appacademy/Module-2-Resources/week-4/d3-context-bind-call-apply/practices/04-context-arrow-functions/README.md

-# Practice: Context with Arrow functions
+# Practice: Review of Arrow functions and Context with Arrow functions

-In this practice, you will explore arrow functions and their unique ability to retain the context of where it was defined.
+In this practice, you will review the difference between a regular function and an arrow function.
+Then explore arrow functions and their unique ability to retain the context of where it was defined.

 ## Set up